74th Academy Awards: Ceremony information

-Furthermore, the September 11 attacks affected the telecast and its surrounding events.
+However, the September 11 attacks affected the telecast and its surrounding events.
 Despite speculation and suggestions that the festivities be postponed or canceled, AMPAS President Pierson wrote in a Variety column refusing to take such action stating that it would send the message that "the terrorists have won".
-However, due to security concerns, the Academy announced that red carpet bleacher seats would now be limited on a reservation basis based on a random selection and a background check.

-On Oscar night, Tom Cruise opened the show and stated that it was the job of filmmakers to make films during troubling times.
-In addition, later in the evening Goldberg introduced a "New York icon" to the stage and filmmaker and director Woody Allen, who had previously refused to attend a ceremony, made a surprise appearance.
-He was greeted with a hearty standing ovation from audience members including Baz Luhrmann, Ron Howard, Jennifer Connelly, Denzel Washington, and Ethan Hawke.
-He explained after the events that happened that September he was there to represent the city he so loved and to plead filmmakers to continue to film in New York City.
-Woody then presented a film montage created by fellow New Yorker and screenwriter Nora Ephron saluting New York City in film.
+On the Academy Award night, Tom Cruise opened the show and stated that it was the job of filmmakers to make films during troubling times.
+In addition, later in the evening Goldberg introduced a "New York icon" to the stage and filmmaker and director Woody Allen, who had previously never attended a ceremony, made a surprise appearance.
+He explained that the September 11 attacks influenced him to attend the Oscars so that he could represent the city he deeply admired and urged filmmakers to continue to film in New York City.
+Allen then presented a film montage directed by fellow New Yorker and screenwriter Nora Ephron saluting New York City in film.

 Several other people participated in the production of the ceremony.
-Actors Glenn Close and Donald Sutherland served as announcers during the show.
-The orchestra, led by film composer and telecast musical supervisor John Williams, performed selections of film scores during a montage saluting film composers produced by Kyle Cooper.
+Actors Donald Sutherland and Glenn Close served as the official announcers during the show.
+The orchestra performed selections of film scores during a montage saluting film composers produced by Kyle Cooper.
 Filmmaker Errol Morris filmed a vignette featuring several famous people discuss movie memories.
-Director Penelope Spheeris produced a montage saluting 60 years of Oscar-winning documentary feature films.
-Cirque du Soleil performed a dance number inspired by movies and visual effects.
+Director Penelope Spheeris produced a montage saluting 60 years of Academy Award-winning documentary feature films.
+Cirque du Soleil performed a dance number inspired by movies and visual effects, with original music composed by Benoît Jutras and choreography by Debra Brown.

 Introduction of Best Animated Feature award

 Beginning with this ceremony, AMPAS introduced a new competitive award that would honor animated feature films.
 According to Academy communications director John Pavlik, the film must be at least 70 minutes in length, have a significant amount of animated characters, and be at least 75 percent animated in order to be qualified for consideration.
 A minimum of eight qualifying films must be released within the calendar year to permit a slate of three nominees.
 If the number of films exceeds twelve, the nominee roster increases to five.
-Prior to the introduction of this category, three Disney films (1937's Snow White and the Seven Dwarfs, 1988's Who Framed Roger Rabbit, and 1995's Toy Story) were all given Special Achievement Academy Awards.
+Prior to the introduction of this category, three Walt Disney films (1937's Snow White and the Seven Dwarfs, 1988's Who Framed Roger Rabbit, and 1995's Toy Story) were all given Special Achievement Academy Awards.